Our Tutors

 Carole Smith

 Carole has been making lace since the age of ten and over the years has made a variety of bobbin laces.
-She has been taught by Kitty Mason and a number of tutors when they visited Aberdeen including Pamela Nottingham and Veronica Sorensen.
+She has been taught by Kitty Mason and a number of tutors when they visited Aberdeen in the 1980s and 90s.
 Since 2001 Carole has been part of Kitty’s trip to Brugge to be taught by both Anne-Marie Verbeke-Billiet and Magda Mallise focussing on making and designing Flemish Laces.